Kenneth Lipper: Later career

+Arts

-Lipper triumphed in the publishing world with the success of his novel Wall Street, adapted from Oliver Stone's award-winning film of the same name, for which Lipper himself served as technical advisor and in which he had a brief cameo.
-His experience in government was the inspiration for another film, 1996's City Hall, starring Al Pacino, for which he served as producer and co-wrote the screenplay; he also write the novelization.
-Lipper appeared on Charlie Rose in 1996 to discuss his novel and movie City Hall.
-He was also producer of The Winter Guest, starring Emma Thompson, and the Holocaust documentary The Last Days, for which he won an Academy Award.
+Lipper wrote the novelization of Wall Street, adapted from Oliver Stone's 1987 film of the same name, served as technical advisor and appeared in a brief cameo.
+His experience in government was the inspiration for another film, 1996's City Hall, starring Al Pacino, for which he penned the novelization, co-wrote the screenplay, and was a producer.
+He appeared on Charlie Rose in 1996 to discuss his novel and movie City Hall.
+He was also producer of The Winter Guest, starring Emma Thompson, and the Holocaust documentary The Last Days, for which he shared an Academy Award in 1998 for producing the Best Documentary Feature.

+He is also a co-founder and financier of Penguin Lives, a Viking biography series, which produced 22 diminutive biographies before dissolving in 2002.

 Philanthropy

 Lipper has endowed scholarships in the name of his mother, Sally Lipper, at Harvard, Columbia, Princeton, and Israel's Weizmann Institute.

 In 1994, Lipper gifted $3.2 million to Harvard to establish a chair in Holocaust Studies.
 When Harvard refused to fill the position, Lipper transferred the money to Harvard Medical School.

 In 1995 Mr Lipper created the Jerome Lipper multiple myeloma centre at Dana Farber cancer institute, one of the leading cancer research and treatment centres in the United States.